NirmalMadhusoodanan/SampleTemplate-AMlab/experiment/pretest.md

 d.
 None of the above<br>

 Q 5.
 The surface roughness value measured in this experiment is ____ <br>
 a.
-Difference between highest peak and lowest valley in measured length.<br>
+Difference between highest peak and lowest valley.<br>
 <b>b.
-Average difference between peaks and valleys in measured length.</b><br>
+Average difference between peaks and valleys in measured length.<b><br>
 c.
-Average height of peaks in measured length.<br>
+Average height of peaks.<br>
 d.
-Average height of valleys in measured length.<br>
+Average height of valleys.<br>